Expanded Function Dental Auxiliary (EFDA) Certificate Program

 - Eligible candidate as defined above

-- Sponsor (Dentist) commitment that includes a commitment to provide 80 hours of direct supervision on patients within his or her practice.
+- Sponsor (Dentist) commitment that includes an agreement to provide 80 hours of direct supervision on patients within his or her practice.

 - Essay - consists of 200 words or less describing what characteristics you possess that will help you to become a successful EFDA.